Beyond endoscopy for $\mathsf{GL}_2$ over $\mathbb{Q}$ with ramification 2: bounds towards the Ramanujan conjecture: Contribution of non-elliptic parts

 and hence $\Gamma'(\frac{\rmi t+\iota}{2})/\Gamma(\frac{\rmi t+\iota}{2})$ has polynomial growth.
 Consequently, $\Lambda'(1+\rmi t,\chi)/\Lambda (1+\rmi t,\chi)$ has polynomial growth.
 Hence $m'(s,\mu)/m(s,\mu)$ has polynomial growth.
 This establishes \eqref{eq:estimatects1}.
 Hence \eqref{eq:continuouspart1} converges absolutely and $\eqref{eq:continuouspart1}\ll n^\varepsilon$.

 Now we prove the estimate for \eqref{eq:continuouspart2}.
 By the definition of $f^n$ we have

-Since the spectral side converges absolutely (see \cite{muller2004} for a proof for the case $\G=\GL_n$), $J_{\mathrm{cont}}(f)$ converges absolutely.
+Since the spectral side converges absolutely (see \cite{muller2004} for a proof for the case $\G=\GL_n$ and \cite{muller2011} for general $\G$), $J_{\mathrm{cont}}(f)$ converges absolutely.
 We have proved that \eqref{eq:continuouspart1} converges absolutely.
 Hence \eqref{eq:continuouspart2} converges absolutely for any $n$.
 In particular, by taking $n=1$, we have

 Since each $\mu_v$ is unitary, we obtain